globus-gladier/gladier-patterns-examples-2022/README.md

 ## The common pattern implemented by all five simplified applications

 Although each of the five simplified applications has a different structure and invokes a different set of tools, they all implement a common pattern, shown in the following figure.
-In each, a Gladier application (the **client**), running somewhere, makes a `Transfer` request to transfer data from an **instrument computer** to an **analysis computer** and then makes one or more `Compute` requests to the analysis computer to manipulate the data.
-Note the Globus collections (Globus terminology for a storage endpoint) on the analysis and instrument computers and the funcX endpoint on the analysis computer.
+In each, a Gladier application (the **client**), running somewhere, creates a flow that makes a `Transfer` request to transfer data from an **instrument computer** to an **analysis computer** and then makes one or more `Compute` requests to the analysis computer to manipulate the data.
+Before running the flow, we have to make sure that two Globus collections (Globus terminology for a storage endpoint) on the analysis and instrument computers, and one funcX endpoint, on the analysis computer, are in place.

 <img src=Fig4Web.jpg width=800>